Westhill Meadow

 Edible Landscapes

-City Flowers Each year, the City maintains 400 flower pots and 48 flower beds throughout Regina.
+City Flowers Each year, the City maintains various flowerpots and flower beds throughout Regina.

 lilies and marigolds, but we do plant some interesting flowers like Mexican sunflowers and Mystic